 Formulated with Matrixyl 3000, Neostrata’s cream will tighten, lift as it firms.
 Through combining the hydrating properties of Shea Butter and Hyaluronic Acid with the free radical capabilities provided by Antioxidants like Grape Seed Extract and Vitamin E, the formula delivers on the rejuvenation front.

 Matrixyl Synthe’6 (Palmitoyl Tripeptide-38) is the latest variant from Sederma and was released in 2012.
-This form aids in regulating cell activity, remodeling collagen tissue and assisting in wound repair.
-In fact, Matrixyl Synthe’6 is able to work on major aspects of the skin’s structure and in doing so, helps with more advanced cases of deep wrinkles.
+This form of Matrixyl aids in regulating cell activity, remodeling collagen tissue, and assisting in wound repair.
+Matrixyl Synthe’6 is able to work on major aspects of the skin’s structure and, in doing so, helps with more advanced cases of deep wrinkles.

-Research indicates that this peptide leads to a significant improvement in three types of collagen inclusive of Collagen I (most abundant in your body) Collagen III (known as “youth collagen” because it’s produced by young fibroblasts) and Collagen IV (the form that anchors the proteins in the deep layers of your dermis).
+Research indicates that this peptide leads to a significant improvement in three types of collagen: Collagen I (most abundant in your body), Collagen III (known as “youth collagen” because it’s produced by young fibroblasts), and Collagen IV (the form that anchors the proteins in the deep layers of your dermis).

 Matrixyl Synthe’6 also helps protect from heat shock that causes deterioration when your cells are exposed to high temperatures and other environmental stressors.
 Finally, this version of Matrixyl also has a strong impact on boosting the amount of Hyaluronic Acid the body produces.